Measuring neutrino mass and asymmetry with matter pairwise velocities: Acknowledgments

 \section{Acknowledgments}

-The authors thank useful discussion with Jianxiong Chen, Hiu Wing Wong, and Zhichao Zeng.
+The authors thank useful discussion with Jianxiong Chen, Hiu Wing Wong, Zhichao Zeng, and the anonymous referee for helpful comments.
 The computational resources used for the simulations in this work were kindly provided by the Chinese University of Hong Kong Central Research Computing Cluster.
 Furthermore, this research is supported by grants from the Research Grants Council of the Hong Kong Special Administrative Region, China, under Project No.s AoE/P-404/18 and 14300223.
 SL acknowledges the supports by the NSFC grant (No. 11988101) and the K. C. Wong Education Foundation.
 All plots in this paper are generated by \texttt{Matplotlib} \citep{matplotlib2007}, and we also use \texttt{SciPy} \citep{scipy2020} and \texttt{NumPy} \citep{numpy2020}.